macespinoza/cdap-clients/cdap-authentication-clients/java/README.md

    conn.connect();
  ```
  If there is error in fetching access token, an ```IOException``` will be thrown.
 The Authentication Client
  caches the access token until the token expires.
-It automatically refetches a new token on expiry.
+It automatically re-fetches a new token upon expiry.

-## Interactive applications
+## Interactive Applications

-This example illustrates obtaining user credentials in interactive application, and then configuring Authentication
+This example illustrates obtaining user credentials in an interactive application, and then configuring the
-Client with it.
+Authentication Client with the retrieved credentials.

 ```
   authenticationClient.setConnectionInfo(hostname, port, ssl);